Chlamydia

 If you’re taking the DIY diagnosis route and you’re under 25 your local primary healthcare trust may send you a testing pack in the post for free.
 You send a urine sample to a laboratory for testing and you’ll get the results by post.

 In the surgery or clinic, you’ll either be asked to produce a urine test or the GP will take a swab.
-For women, this will be taken from the vagina, and men from the tip of the penis.
+This will be taken from either the vagina, or from the tip of the penis.
 If you’ve had anal or oral sex the GP may take a swab from your anus or throat.
 The samples will be sent to the lab or examined by the doctor under a microscope, which will give you the results straight away.

 Treatment is a course of antibiotics.
 This can be prescribed by your GP, or you can buy the over-the-counter drug azithromycin, sold as Clamelle.

-Do I have to tell anyone about this?
+Do I have to tell anyone about having chlamydia?

 While you may not want to shout it from the rooftops it’s important to tell any sexual partners to avoid re-infection.
 Chances are they’ll need to be tested and be put on a course of antibiotics, too.